lmolinario/ML_Sec_project/README.md

 - Run the file `entrypoint.py` to start the program (in UNIX-like System)

-### Before run ensure yor are installed Python 3.9
+### Before running it, make sure you have Python 3.0 installed.

 ## Project goal
 The aim of this project is to re-evaluate 5 RobustBench models with another attack algorithm (e.g. FMN) and identify samples for which one attack works and the other doesn't.